John "Pondoro" Taylor: Biography

-Having hunted over thirty years on the African continent, Taylor killed over 1,000 elephants, many of these illegally.
+Having hunted for over thirty years on the African continent, Taylor estimated he had killed over 1,200 elephants, the majority of them illegally.

-Taylor's personal life in later years was one of misfortune.
-As an alleged homosexual, Taylor was persecuted in Africa in his latter years there and was eventually forced by local authorities to leave Africa due to his continued poaching offences.
-Taking into account his vast experience as a hunter, as well as his expertise with rifles, Taylor should have had no trouble finding a well paying job as a representative of one of the high end gunmakers in London.
-However, whispers alluding to Taylor's homosexual past in Africa followed him to England, and he found little work available.
-Taylor's last years were spent in poverty.
+As an alleged homosexual, Taylor was persecuted in Africa in his later years there and was eventually forced by local authorities to leave Africa due to his continued poaching offences.
+Taylor found little work in England due to his alleged homosexuality.
+Taylor's final years were spent in poverty.

 Books

 Among the books he wrote include: